algoseekgit/algoseek-connector/docs/tutorials/datasets.rst

     manager.list_data_sources()

 Currently, two data sources are available: ArdaDB and S3.
-For the following sections we will use the ArdaDB data source as an example, which can be created with the :py:func:`~algoseek_connector.manager.ResourceManager.create_data_source` method:
+In the following sections we will use the ArdaDB data source as an example, which can be created with the :py:func:`~algoseek_connector.manager.ResourceManager.create_data_source` method: